integrii/go-k8s-graceful-termination/README.md

 kubectl delete namespace graceful-termination (when you're done with everything)
 ```

-You should see _no_ dropped connections during the rolling update, even though there is only one pod!
+You should _not see_ dropped connections during the rolling update, even though there is only one pod!

 ## Some Closing Notes